About Me

 2024

-Our work On Adapting Randomized Nyström Preconditioners to Accelerate Variational Image Reconstruction is now online!
+Our work Using Randomized Nyström Preconditioners to Accelerate Variational Image Reconstruction is now online!
 Many thanks to all collaborators.

 Our work Provable Preconditioned Plug-and-Play Approach for Compressed Sensing MRI Reconstruction was accepted to IEEE Transactions on Computational Imaging!
 Many thanks to all collaborators.
 (Poster) (Slides) (PDF)